imtiyazhariyani/cnn-model/README.md

 ### Obtaining the Dataset & Preprocessing
    To obtain & preprocess the data, run the following script to download the h5ad files, process and obtain the dataset, filter for X chromosome genes only, and add gene coordinates

      ```sh
       preprocessing.sh

 ### Training the Model
    To train the model, run the python script below.

-      ```sh
+      ```python
       main_train_validate.py

 If you skipped the previous step to obtain & preprocess the dataset, you can download the final dataset from here: https://drive.google.com/file/d/1fUkNrLLetrGrObsPIWYBIuZVvR0BfCzH/view?usp=sharing

 ## **Testing the Existing Model Trained using the Oligeodendrocyte Cells**